The Bible and Homosexuality

 The second explanation offered to justify homosexual relations is that the men of Sodom were not condemned for their homosexuality, but for their inhospitable intention to engage in homosexual rape.
 Rape, some suggest (whether homosexual or heterosexual), being nonconsensual, is wrong, and is worthy of condemnation.
 However, this extension of the inhospitality quibble is likewise contextually indefensible.
 First, if gang rape was the issue, why did Lot offer his daughters in exchange for the visitors?
 Rape would have been at issue in both cases.
 Lot’s offer of his daughters indicated his clear concern over gender and same-sex relations.
 Second, the men of Sodom were declared wicked and guilty of “very grievous” sin before the visitors ever came to town (Genesis 18:20).

 Third, Jude cinched the matter in his discussion of the sin of Sodom.
 He wrote that Sodom and her sister cities had “given themselves over to sexual immorality and gone after strange flesh” (Jude 7).
 “Given themselves over to sexual immorality” is a translation of the compound word ekporneusasai, which combines the verb porneuo (to commit illicit sexual intercourse) with the preposition ek (out of).
 The attachment of the prepositional prefix indicates intensification, i.e., that the men of Sodom possessed “a lust that gluts itself” (Thayer, 1977, p.
 199).
 Their sexual appetites took them beyond the range of normal sexual activity.
 The idea of force or coercion is not in the meaning of the word.
-“Strange” refers to “one not of the same nature, form, class, kind” (Thayer, p.
-254), and so pertains to the indulgence of passions that are “contrary to nature” (Barnes, 1949, p.
+“Strange” refers to “being dissimilar in kind or class from all other entities, another, different” (Danker, p.
+399), and so pertains to the indulgence of passions that are “contrary to nature” (Barnes, 1949, p.
 392)—“a departure from the laws of nature in the impurities practiced” (Salmond, 1950, 22:7).
 The frequent allusion to “nature” by scholars is interesting, in view of the fact that Scripture elsewhere links same-sex relations with that which is “against nature” (Romans 1:26-27) or unnatural, i.e., out of harmony with God’s original arrangement of nature (e.g., Genesis 1:27; 2:22; Matthew 19:4-6).
 Summarizing, Jude asserted that the sin of Sodom was homosexual relations—not homosexual rape.